-How many quarters does an employee need to have to have a full rate pension?
+How many quarters does an employee need to have in order to receive a full rate pension?

 If you're retiring before age 67, you are entitled to a pension full rate if you have a sufficient number of quarters pension insurance.